Wahya Circle

 (Ee-in-ghana)

-We wanted to expose Wahya Circle to Her as She is a Goddess from this region.
-She represents to many on the indigenous Path, and to many others, what is perceived as the Dreamtime.
-In Buddhism belief, it is when you go into your “Light Body”.
-In Hinduism it is Reincarnation until Moksha, or “release”, is achieved.
-The world over, there is the basic belief that one day, the “soul” releases from this plane.
-Even in our young Wiccan beliefs, the “soul”, or “spirit”, reintegrates into the Divine.
+The world over, there is a basic belief that one day, the “soul” releases from this plane.
+Even in our young Wiccan beliefs, the “soul”, or “spirit”, reintegrates into the Divine, the Oneness.
 This is a common thread amongst ALL “Divine” belief systems.

-Regardless, “Eingana is a Creator Goddess, also known as the "Dreamtime Snake", She is the Mother of all Water animals and humans.
+Regardless, Eingana is a Creator Goddess, also known as the "Dreamtime Snake", She is the Mother of all Water animals and humans.
 She is also a Snake Goddess of Death who lives in the Dreamtime.
-She has no vagina; She simply grew in size and, unable to give birth to the life inside Her, had the God Barraiya open a hole with a spear near Her anus so that labor could commence and Life could spring forth.
+She has no reproductive organs as humans do; She simply grew in size.
+Unable to give birth to the life inside Her, had the God Barraiya open a hole with a spear near Her anus so that labor could commence and Life could spring forth.

-”The Golden Thread connects us all.”
+The Golden Thread (Strings) connects us all.”

 The people of the oldest continuing culture on the face of Earth appears to be the Australian natives.
 The tribes have named Eingana as the Mother Creator, Maker of all Water, land, animals, and kangaroos, This huge Snake-Goddess still lives, they say, in the ocean, rising up occasionally to create yet even more life and raise land.